 Flying drones at night

-Flying drones at night is tricky, but there are legitimate reasons for night flight.
+While flying drones at night can be challenging, there are legitimate reasons for night flight.
 Not just for cinematography, but for inspections.
 For example, most roof inspections are done at night.
 We have waivers to be able to legally fly at night, and also have the experience to mitigate the inherent risk associated with this type of flight.

 Risk Mitigation for Flying drones at night